Skip to main content

 Extreme weather and climate events and their impacts can occur in complex combinations, an interaction shaped by physical drivers and societal forces.
 In these situations, governance, markets and other decision-making structures—together with population exposure and vulnerability—create nonphysical interconnections among events by linking their impacts, to positive or negative effect.
 Various anthropogenic actions can also directly affect the severity of events, further complicating these feedback loops.
 Such relationships are rarely characterized or considered in physical-sciences-based research contexts.
 Here, we present a multidisciplinary argument for the concept of connected extreme events, and we suggest vantage points and approaches for producing climate information useful in guiding decisions about them.

-Gornitz, Vivian, Michael Oppenheimer, Robert Kopp, Radley Horton, Daniel Bader, Philip Orton, and Cynthia Rosenzweig.
-2020.
-“Enhancing New York City's Resilience to Sea Level Rise and Increased Coastal Flooding.”
-Urban Climate.
+Gornitz, Vivian et al. “Enhancing New York City’s Resilience to Sea Level Rise and Increased Coastal Flooding.”
+Urban Climate (2020): n. pag.
+Print.

-Rasmussen, D.J., Maya K. Buchanan, Robert E. Kopp, and Michael Oppenheimer.
-2020.
-“A Flood Damage Allowance Framework for Coastal Protection With Deep Uncertainty in Sea Level Rise.”
-Earth's Future.
+Rasmussen, D.J. et al. “A Flood Damage Allowance Framework for Coastal Protection With Deep Uncertainty in Sea Level Rise.”
+Earth’s Future (2020): n. pag.
+Print.

 2019

-Oppenheimer, Michael, Naomi Oreskes, Dale Jamieson, Keynyn Brysse, Jessica O'Reilly, Matthew Shindell, and Milena Wazeck.
-2019.
-Discerning Experts: The Practices of Scientific Assessment for Environmental Policy.
-Chicago, IL: University of Chicago Press.
+Oppenheimer, Michael et al. Discerning Experts: The Practices of Scientific Assessment for Environmental Policy.
+Chicago, IL: University of Chicago Press, 2019.
+Print.

 Minimizing the adverse consequences of sea-level change presents a key societal challenge.
 New modelling is necessary to examine the implications of global policy decisions that determine future greenhouse gas emissions and local policies around coastal risk that influence where and how we live.

 Bell, Andrew Reid, Carlos Calvo-Hernandez, and Michael Oppenheimer.
-2019.
-“Migration, Intensification, and Diversification as Adaptive Strategies.”
-Socio-Environmental Systems Modelling Vol 1.
-Abstract
+“Migration, Intensification, and Diversification As Adaptive Strategies.”
+Socio-Environmental Systems Modelling Vol 1 (2019): n. pag.
+Print.

 Agent-based modeling (ABM) has transformed the century-old field of mechanistic migration modeling, by shifting the unit of analysis from the city (in the gravity model) to the individual decision maker.
 Various efforts over the past decade have leveraged ABM tools to integrate competing labor opportunities, climatic shocks, and sharing across networks into decision-based models of migration patterns.
 We present the MIDAS (Migration, Intensification, and Diversification as Adaptive Strategies) framework, which draws on the ‘push-pull-mooring’ (PPM) theory of migration to integrate the influences of social networks, climatic shifts, and opportunities for livelihoods diversification on migration in a single framework.
 We demonstrate some of the strategic responses to opportunities that are possible in a true PPM modeling framework, including substitution of income streams, the choice to specialize or diversify, as well as to migrate in response to shocks.
 We observe what may be the emergence of a distinct class of agents within one of our experiments, highlighting the value of tools like MIDAS to capture migration and adaptive behaviors under conditions for which analogs do not yet exist in census datasets or otherwise.
 Importantly, we show how adaptation decisions depend strongly on a small number of behavioral parameters, key among them preferences for risk, for different forms of utility, and for time.